 Outbreaks of violence in Idlib in December 2019 and February 2020 forced an additional one million people to flee their homes.
 The majority – about 80 percent – of those who have fled Idlib and the surrounding areas are women and children.

 Syrian refugees have sought asylum in more than 130 countries, but the vast majority live in neighboring countries within the region, such as Turkey, Lebanon, Jordan, Iraq and Egypt.
 Turkey alone hosts the largest population - 3.6 million.

-93.7 percent of the 6.7 million Syrian refugees who have fled to neighboring countries live in urban settings, not refugee camps.
-The vast majority of Syrian refugees live in host communities in Turkey, Lebanon, Jordan, Iraq and Egypt.
-However, living outside of refugee camps does not necessarily mean success or stability for Syrian refugees.
-Over 60 percent of Syrian refugees are living in poverty, with limited access to basic services, education or job opportunities and few prospects of returning home.
+Approximately 92 percent of refugees who have fled to neighboring countries live in rural and urban settings, with only roughly five percent living in refugee camps.
+However, living outside refugee camps does not necessarily mean success or stability.
+More than 70 percent of Syrian refugees are living in poverty, with limited access to basic services, education or job opportunities and few prospects of returning home.